Importance of Child Population to Compute Educational Indicators (2023)

 • Child Population: In the case of higher education, the focus shifts from the child population to the population of eligible students who have completed secondary education or equivalent qualifications.
 This population data is used to compute enrollment and attainment indicators for higher education.

 It is important to note that the specific age ranges and definitions may vary across countries and educational systems.
-The availability of accurate and up-to-date child population data is crucial for ensuring the accuracy and relevance of enrollment and other educational indicators.
+The availability of accurate and up-to-date child population data is crucial for ensuring the accuracy and relevance of enrolment and other educational indicators.
 These indicators help assess the reach, inclusiveness, and effectiveness of educational programs and policies, facilitating evidence-based decision-making in the education sector.

 Child population (Projected) in Different Age-groups, India & State levels, 2021-22